-To that end, we are very happy with our Walmart partnership, and we're thrilled it now includes Pluto TV.
+To that end, we are very happy with our Walmart partnership, and we're thrilled that it now includes Pluto TV.
 And in March, Paramount+ launched on the subscription hub for Verizon +play customers.
 This partnership is another step forward as we continue to introduce third-party partnerships to deliver ubiquitous distribution to consumers.
-And coming soon, Delta loyalty members on planes originating in the US will have access to a special free trial of the Paramount+ premium service.
+And coming soon, Delta Loyalty members on planes originating in the U.S. will have access to a special free trial of the Paramount+ premium service.

 Members will have the opportunity to customize their in-flight entertainment experience via Paramount+ on their personal mobile device with big, broad and beloved hits across every genre.

-These powerful partnerships represent just one component of a multifaceted strategy, a strategy that has led to a streaming business with total revenue that's more than double what it was two years ago and a subscriber base on Paramount+ alone that has grown over 3.5x since launch.
+These powerful partnerships represent just one component of a multifaceted strategy, a strategy that has led to a streaming business with total revenue that's more than double what it was 2 years ago, and a subscriber base on Paramount+ alone that has grown over 3.5x since launch.

 This business is, in fact, scaling at a rapid rate and one that benefits from a TAM that is much bigger than TV.
 Yes, this takes investment.
 And as we've described, 2023 represents our peak investment year.
-But there is no question that our investment is producing results.
-And as we scale, we are very much on a related path to streaming profitability.
+But there is no question that our investment is producing results and as we scale, we are very much on a related path to streaming profitability.
 Advertising, the health of the market and where we are in the cycle is a topic of industry conversation.
 As I mentioned earlier, there are signs of stabilization in the ad market.
-We like what we are seeing in many categories, and we like what we're seeing in the direct side of digital.
+We like what we are seeing in many categories, and we would like what we're seeing in the direct side of digital.

 And as the market continues to turn, ad growth will improve.
-As it does, we are confident that the strength of our multiplatform strategy puts us in a unique position to capitalize on it, something my recent conversations with agency and client leaders during our series of upfront events has me more convinced of than ever.
+As it does, we are confident that the strength of our multiplatform strategy puts us in a unique position to capitalize on it, something my recent conversations with agency and client leaders during our series of upfront events has been more convinced than ever.
 We have the right strategy, assets and team in place to succeed in the evolving landscape.

-For example, EyeQ, our integrated suite of streaming and creative ad solutions, helps brands place ads across all of our digital platforms.
-With a combined reach of 90 million full-episode monthly unique viewers, this proprietary advertising product is built on our investments in Pluto and Paramount+, and it is a product whose reach has grown more than 50% in two years, whose ad tech and targeting capabilities are advancing at a rapid pace.
+For example, EyeQ, our integrated suite of streaming and creative ad solutions helps brands place ads across all of our digital platforms with a combined reach of 90 million full-episode monthly unique viewers.

+This proprietary advertising product is built on our investments in Pluto and Paramount+, and it is a product whose reach has grown more than 50% in 2 years, whose ad tech and targeting capabilities are advancing at a rapid pace.
 That is only one example.
-And across our company, there's no question that our investments are creating compelling, sought-after products for consumers, advertisers and distributors.

-But at the same time, we recognize how these investments, on top of the macroeconomic headwinds that have impacted the ad market, also impact earnings in our balance sheet in the short term.
+And across our company, there's no question that our investments are creating compelling sought-after products for consumers, advertisers and distributors.
+But at the same time, we recognize how these investments on top of the macroeconomic headwinds that have impacted the ad market also impact earnings in our balance sheet in the short term.
+So with creating shareholder value and financial flexibility as fundamental goals we're deploying three key tactics, all of which Naveen will provide additional color on.